kevoreilly/CAPEv2/docs/book/src/customization/signatures.rst

 ==========

-With CAPE you're able to create some customized signatures that you can run against the analysis results in order to identify some predefined pattern that might represent a particular malicious behavior or an indicator you're interested in.
+With CAPE you're able to create some customized signatures that you can run against the analysis results to identify some predefined pattern that might represent a particular malicious behavior or an indicator you're interested in.

-These signatures are very useful to give a context to the analyses: both because they simplify the interpretation of the results as well as for automatically identifying malware samples of interest.
+These signatures are very useful to give context to the analyses: both because they simplify the interpretation of the results as well as for automatically identifying malware samples of interest.

 Some examples of what you can use CAPE's signatures for:
     * Identify a particular malware family you're interested in by isolating some unique behaviors (like file names or mutexes).
-    * Spot interesting modifications the malware performs on the system, such as installation of device drivers.
+    * Spot interesting modifications the malware performs on the system, such as the installation of device drivers.
     * Identify particular malware categories, such as Banking Trojans or Ransomware by isolating typical actions commonly performed by those.

 You can find signatures created by us and by other CAPE users on our `Community`_ repository.